-These projects started in the fall of 2020, though please note that, due to circumstances caused by COVID-19, the North Simcoe project has been delayed.
 Take a look at what our communities can expect from these life-changing new projects or click the button below to support one of the Community Collaboratives.

 Circles Muskoka brings together the community to support individuals and families living in poverty with enough reason, relationships and resources to thrive.
 By taking a three-pillar approach to reducing poverty and providing programs for both individuals living in low-income (Leaders) and community members keen to help (Allies), Circles Muskoka enables one-on-one friendships where Allies support Leaders with their goals, skill building, offer support and increased participation in our communities.
 Leaders also provide Allies with a new perspective and lessons of their own.

 This project fosters a community-based initiative that creates relationships across economic boundaries to help move people out of poverty and into one of opportunity.

 Demographics: Individuals living in low-income, unemployed or underemployed, rural and remote residents

 Issues Addressed: Employment, job training, social isolation, community navigation, self-esteem and mental health

 Partners: YWCA Muskoka, CAP Canada, Faith Baptist Church Huntsville, YMCA Employment Services Huntsville, The Hub Huntsville, Muskoka Community Church

 Furniture is something that many of us take for granted, but a house cannot be a home without these basic necessities.
 Without a place to call home, your dignity and your social and mental health suffer.